|Thomas J. “Stonewall” Jackson|

 March 23, 2009 – NFL Hall of Fame wide receiver John Stallworth, a native of Alabama, was announced as becoming part-owner of his former team, the Pittsburgh Steelers, as part of the Rooney family restructuring ownership of the team.

-March 23, 2013 – Baseball great Virgil Trucks passed away at the age of 95 in Calera, Ala.
+March 23, 2013 – Major League Baseball pitcher Virgil Trucks, a native of Birmingham, passed away at the age of 95 in Calera, Ala.
 At the time of his death, he was one of the oldest living former major league players.
+During his career, he played for the Detroit Tigers, the St. Louis Browns, the Chicago White Sox, the Kansas City Athletics and the New York Yankees.